obaadelusi/feedback-app/README.md

 ## Access the code

-You can clone this repo by running `git clone https://github.com/obaadelusi/feedback-app.git`
+You can clone this repo by running this code `git clone https://github.com/obaadelusi/feedback-app.git`

 In the project directory, you can run: